harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/shared/launch-experiment-from-hub.md

 You can launch experiments from the default Enterprise Chaos Hub or from custom hubs.

 :::info note
 Launching the experiment from a hub is different from running an experiment from the Chaos Experiments page.
 The experiments in chaos hubs are actually templates, so when you launch them from a hub you must provide some additional details.
-The experiments in the Chaos Experiments page execute immediately as configured when you select to run them.
+The experiments in the Chaos Experiments page execute immediately, as configured, when you run them.
 :::

 To launch an experiment from a chaos hub: